Levi-ZJY/Levi-ZJY.github.io/contents/awards.md

 <span style="font-weight: bold;">SCHOLARSHIPS:</span>

-- National Scholarship of China, 2023.
+- National Scholarship of China (Awarded to 0.2% of students nationwide), 2023.

 - Champion's Scholarship at USTB (Top 1 in CS department), 2022.